chaymaAitB/access-biometric-poc/README.md

 # Multimodal Biometric Access API

 ## 📌 Project Overview
-This project is a **Secure Backend API** designed to control access to online exams using **Multimodal Biometrics** (Face, Voice, Fingerprint).
+This project is a **Secure Backend API** designed to control access to online exams using **Multimodal Biometrics** (Face and Voice).
 It ensures that the examinee is the legitimate candidate through rigorous enrollment, authentication, and continuous verification processes.

 The system is built with **Privacy by Design** principles:
 *   **No raw biometric data storage**: Only encrypted descriptors are stored.